ArtifexSoftware/mupdf/docs/reference/javascript/types/Matrix.rst

 	\ e f 1 /

-Because of the fixes values in the right-most column, such a matrix is represented in JavaScript as an array of six numbers:
+Because of the fixes values in the right-most column, such a matrix is represented in Javascript as an array of six numbers:

 .. code-block::